slobentanzer/causality_perspective_2023/manuscript.md

 Notably, this mechanism comes with a computational cost that increases exponentially with respect to the length of the input sequence [@doi:10.48550/arXiv.2310.05869].

 The generalist capabilities of LLMs have led to the designation of “foundation models” [@{https://crfm.stanford.edu/}].
-Foundation models ([Glossary][Foundation model]) are models that achieve high performance by training a generic architecture on extremely large amounts of data in an unsupervised manner.
+Foundation models ([Glossary][Foundation model]) are models that achieve high performance by training a generic architecture on extremely large amounts of data in a self-supervised manner ([Glossary][Self-supervised learning]).
 They can be fine-tuned for more specific tasks, because they are thought to derive generalisable representations and mechanisms by training on an amount of data large enough to learn the complexity of real-world systems.
 However, recent molecular foundation model benchmarks highlight clear discrepancies between the “foundational” aspirations of the pre-trained models and the real-world evaluation of their performance [@doi:10.1101/2023.10.16.561085;@doi:10.1101/2023.10.19.563100].
 Briefly, the benchmarks found that, on single cell classification tasks, the proposed foundation models did not outperform simple baselines consistently.